 Mumps is another very contagious viral disease.
 You can spread it before symptoms appear and for up to five days after.
-Mumps used to be quite common in the United States, but rates have declined by 99 percent due to vaccination.
+Mumps used to be quite common in the United States, but rates have due to vaccination.
 As of September 2016, less than 2,000 causes were reported in the United States.
 Outbreaks tend to occur in densely populated environments.

 Measles is a very contagious disease, particularly in crowded conditions.
 The virus can remain active in the air or on surfaces for up to two hours.
 You’re able to infect others up to four days before and four days after the measles rash appears.
 Most people get the measles only once.

-Measles is a leading cause of death among children worldwide and was responsible for 134,200 deaths in 2015.
+Measles is a leading cause of death among children worldwide and was responsible for in 2015.
 It is estimated that the measles vaccine prevented 20.3 million deaths from 2000 to 2015.
 The disease is less common in the United States, and occurs mostly in people who haven’t been vaccinated.
-There were 667 cases reported in 2014 and 188 in 2015.
+There were reported in 2014 and 188 in 2015.

 Whooping cough (pertussis)

 This respiratory illness causes swelling of the airways that results in a persistent hacking cough.
 It’s at the height of contagiousness for about two weeks after the coughing starts.

 Worldwide, there are about cases of whooping cough every year resulting in 195,000 deaths.
 In , there were 32,971 reported cases in the United States.